 Sewer By-law Review (Completed)

-We have reviewed the existing Sewer By-law and are proposing changes.
-We have prepared a draft by-law and are now seeking feedback from businesses and the public before we send it to City Council for consideration.
+Throughout 2009 and 2010, we reviewed the existing Sewer By-law and proposed several changes.
+This work included seeking feedback from businesses and the public before a revised by-law update was submitted to City Council for consideration.

 - Feedback (closed)